jcamposforner/jcamposforner.github.io/_posts/2025-10-27-local-tangent-plane.md

 ### Autonomous Vehicle Navigation

 A self-driving car navigating a 5km test track doesn't need to worry about Earth's curvature.
-With a sagitta error of only ~0.5m over this distance, the LTP provides millimeter-level precision for lane keeping, obstacle detection, and path planning.
-The car's sensors report positions in meters relative to the track origin, making real-time calculations fast enough for split-second decisions.
+With a sagitta error of only ~0.5m over this distance, the LTP provides precision for lane keeping, obstacle detection, and path planning.
+The car's sensors report positions in meters relative to the track origin.

 ### Marine Construction and Dredging